SarthakJaingit/SarthakJaingit.github.io/_projects/1_project.md

 category: work
 ---

-An affordable and autonomous Rover called the Farming Autonomous Rover (FAR) built to assist in agricultural production for lower-income countries
+An affordable and autonomous Rover called the Farming Autonomous Rover (FAR) built to assist in agricultural production for lower-income countries.

 View the [Introductory Blog](https://sarthakj.substack.com/p/creating-a-farming-autonomous-rover)